Unlikely Group Trains Service Dogs for Veterans

 “This dog has changed my life,”...

-Service dogs are initially selected from breeders, local animal shelters, rescue groups, and service dog puppy raisers.
+Our service dogs are initially selected from breeders, local animal shelters, rescue groups, and service dog puppy raisers.
 They are carefully evaluated prior to selection and only the best of the best become candidates, graduate, and are certified.
-Please note that Patriot PAWS’ selection process is extensive.
-Although generous, please do not try to donate your family pet to Patriot PAWS.
+Please note that the selection process at Patriot PAWS is extensive.
+Although generous, please do not try to donate your family pet to...

 Mobility Assistance Service Dog Application